- Subtopic

 NIH K grants Human Subjects and Clinical Trials attachments

-- Human Subjects Study fillable form (download to view); annotated fillable form (see p.
+- PHS Human Subjects and Clinical Trial Information fillable form (download to view); annotated fillable form (see p.
 31)

 - Note: Career development award applicants who are proposing to gain clinical trial research experience under a sponsor’s supervision should only provide information in certain fields of the PHS Human Subjects and Clinical Trials Information, given that the study is not an independent clinical trial.
 Do not provide information in “Section 4 – Protocol Synopsis” or in “Section 5 – Other Clinical Trial-related Attachments” of the Study Record.